 Sometimes even mom claims that kid makes her nervous.
 But really, she’s the one who doesn’t know how to deal with kid’s emotions and behaviors stemming from those emotions.
 In other words, the uncomfortable kid’s behavior isn’t the problem I’m writing about.
 The problem is that kid thinks they make, or even worse, IS a problem for their mom or dad.

-Kids don’t understand other people’s perspective.
+Kids don’t understand other people’s perspectives.
 As I wrote, kid is egocentric, which means that their own perspective is their whole world.
 They are not aware that other people may differently take their behaviors.
-And they won’t think that maybe you want to make a good impression on paternal uncle in order to get his house with a legacy, so rather don’t expect kid guess they should keep quiet about unflattering family issues.
+And they won’t think that maybe you want to make a good impression on paternal uncle in order to get his house with a legacy, so rather don’t expect kid to guess they should keep quiet about unflattering family issues.

 Own traumas.
 They experience them, but they don’t understand them.

 - They don’t understand that their parent doesn’t cope with difficulties inscribed in raising children.
+Apologize them for outbursts etc. and explain to them that it’s not okay when parents lose control around kid.

 - Kid doesn’t know how it feels to be a parent.